Kingdom Hearts χ: Kingdom Hearts χ

-Kingdom Hearts Union χ story
+Kingdom Hearts Union χ

 Prior to the Keyblade War, the Master of Masters gives Ava a list of five Keyblade wielders who are to become the new Union leaders; against his orders, she gives a Book of Prophecies to one of them, Brain.
 Strelitzia, another of the new leaders, attempts to convince the player to join the Dandelions, but she is ambushed and killed by an unknown figure.
 The Master entrusts Luxu with his Keyblade and a black box, which he instructs him to never open, revealing his plan to end a greater war against thirteen willful embodiments of True Darkness by using his apprentices and the new Union leaders as vessels to contain them.
 The Master plans to travel into the future and escape into a fictional world with Luxu's help.

 After the war, the Dandelions reside in a data simulation of Daybreak Town, with all but the Union leaders made to forget what had happened.
-To prevent another war, the five new Union leaders – Ephemer, Skuld, Ventus, Brain, and Strelitzia's older brother, Lauriam – agree to keep the world's destruction a secret and form a single Union, Union Cross.
-Meanwhile, Maleficent encounters a True Darkness, who explains the virtual nature of the world she is in.
-Fearing the damage she could cause with her knowledge of the future, the Darkness instructs her to use a "lifeboat" pod within the tower in Daybreak Town to return to the real world.
+To prevent another war, the five new Union leaders – Ephemer, Skuld, Ventus, Brain, and Strelitzia's older brother Lauriam – agree to keep the world's destruction a secret and form a single Union, Union Cross.
+Meanwhile, Maleficent encounters a Darkness, who explains the virtual nature of the world she is in.
+Fearing the damage Maleficent could cause with her knowledge of the future, the Darkness instructs her to use a "lifeboat" pod within the tower in Daybreak Town to return to the real world.

-Lauriam investigates Strelitzia's disappearance, aided by his fellow party member Elrena, before confronting Maleficent in the tower.
+Lauriam and Elrena investigate Strelitzia's disappearance before confronting Maleficent in the tower.
 Maleficent defeats Lauriam and escapes, but the lifeboat is damaged during the fight.
-Upon returning to the real world, the True Darkness instructs Maleficent to use another pod to return to the future.
+Upon returning to the real world, the Darkness instructs Maleficent to use another pod to return to the future.
 Meanwhile, a malfunction causes the datascape to display afterimages of events from before the Keyblade War.
 While searching the Book of Prophecies for a solution, Brain finds the Master's list and discovers that Ventus is not one of the intended Union leaders.
-Suspecting that Ventus had replaced Strelitzia, the group learns that a True Darkness possessed Ventus and killed Strelitzia to sow discord between the leaders.
+Suspecting that Ventus had replaced Strelitzia, the group learns that a Darkness possessed Ventus and killed Strelitzia to sow discord between the leaders.